The first tea was cultivated in Southwest China from where it spread all over Asia and to other continents.

 Guangdong - Gulao, Liubao, black Lychee

 Today India is the worlds biggest producer of black tea.
-The tea is sold through auctions and than shipped mainly via Calcutta, Bombay or Madras to every corner of this world.
+The tea is sold through auctions and then shipped mainly via Kolkutta, Mumbai or Chennai to every corner of this world.
 Hugh amounts of tea remain inland and are consumed by almost every Indian.
 The picking season starts as early as February with the First Flush, followed in June/ July with the Second Flush (times might vary from region to region).
 There are also In Between teas (April/May/June) and Autumnal pickings.
 The best known Indian tea plantations are in Darjeeling and Assam in the North West and Nilgiri in the South.

-After the British discovered a native Tea tree (camellia sinensis assamica) in the 1820s they tried to cultivate it to reduce the dependence on Chinese tea imports.
-In 1834 the Assam Company was founded and in 1838 the first tea was shipped to London.
-At the end of the 19th century Assam became the most important tea exporter for Europe.
+After the British discovered a native Tea tree (camellia sinensis assamica) in the 1820s, they tried to cultivate it to reduce the dependence on Chinese tea imports.
+In 1834 the Assam Company was founded, and in 1838 the first tea was shipped to London.

-Is a mountainous area in South India.
+The Nilgiris, or Blue Mountains, are a mountainous area in South India.
 The best teas are harvested in the plantations up to 2000m in January.
-Not many Nilgiri teas appear on the International market and most tea is consumed inland.
+Not many Nilgiri teas appear on the International market, and most tea is consumed inland.

 Sri Lanka - Ceylon